-(b) Transfer
+(a) Initiating a Transfer Request

-- (i) Subject to Section 3.2(b)(ii), a Transfer may be initiated by: - (A) a Player; or - (B) where a Player is an Underage Player, that Player's parent or legal guardian; or - (C) a Destination Club with the Player's consent, - submitting a Transfer Request electronically via the Competition Management Platform. - (ii) A Transfer must not be initiated in respect of a Player who is subject to a Permit. - (iii) Once a Transfer Request is submitted under Section 3.2(b)(i), notification of the Transfer Request will be automatically sent via the Competition Management Platform to the Source Club.
+- (i) Subject to Section 3.3(a)(ii), a Transfer may be initiated by: - (A) a Player; or - (B) where a Player is an Underage Player, that Player's parent or legal guardian; or - (C) a Destination Club with the Player's consent, submitting a Transfer Request electronically via the Competition Management Platform.

+- (ii) A Transfer must not be initiated in respect of a Player who is subject to a Permit. - (iii) Once a Transfer Request is submitted under Section 3.3(a)(i), notification of the Transfer Request will be automatically sent via the Competition Management Platform to the Source Club.